 - 6 tablespoons ice cold water

-- Combine flour and salt in a medium bowl.
-In a separate container, combine the oil and 5 tablespoons of ice cold water; don't mix the liquids together.
+- Combine flour and salt in a medium mixing bowl.
+In a separate mixing bowl, combine the oil and 5 tablespoons of ice cold water; don't mix the liquids together.

 - Add liquids to the flour and salt mixture.
 Stir with a fork until a ball forms; add 1 tablespoon of ice water if it is very crumbly and not holding.
 It is okay if the dough is not totally cohesive (some crumbles may exist).